metiago/metiago.github.io/content/posts/apache-camel-translator.md

 In this example we're going to see how to use Camel to read files from a directory, translate them based on its extension and then send them to
 [Active MQ](https://activemq.apache.org/).

-Firs of all, spin up an Active MQ instance using this docker command below:
+Firs of all, spin up Active MQ as below:

 ```bash
 sudo docker run --name='activemq' -e ACTIVEMQ_ADMIN_LOGIN='admin' -e ACTIVEMQ_ADMIN_PASSWORD='12345678' -d --rm -P webcenter/activemq:latest